 This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Below is a screenshot of what’s currently stated on Ciaté’s website about its animal testing policy:

-All imported cosmetics sold in mainland China are required by law to be tested on animals.
-However, Ciaté has confirmed they do not sell their products in retail stores in mainland China and therefore they are not required to test on animals.
+Ciate has confirmed they do not sell their products in retail stores in mainland China; therefore, they are not required to test on animals.

 “We do not yet sell any products in Mainland China or have any stockists there.“